Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Numerical Experiments

 \section{Numerical Experiments}

-We present numerical results to assess the effectiveness of the proposed BM method.
-We first conduct two simulation experiments using GMM to evaluate the convergence and compare the performance of BM with other methods.
+We present numerical results to assess the effectiveness of the proposed NLR method.
+We first conduct two simulation experiments using GMM to evaluate the convergence and compare the performance of NLR with other methods.
 Then, we perform a comparison using two real datasets.
 One of the competing methods in our comparison is clustering based on solving the NMF formulation~\eqref{eq:NMF_clustering}.
 Specifically, we employ the projected gradient descent algorithm, which is a simplified version of Algorithm~\ref{alg:kmeans_BM} discussed in Section~\ref{sec:kmeans_lrsdp}, to implement this method.
-We adopt random initialization and set the same $r$ for both NMF and BM to ensure a fair comparison.
+We adopt random initialization and set the same $r$ for both NMF and NLR to ensure a fair comparison.
+Finally, we conduct further experiments on three datasets in UCI.

-{\bf Performance for BM for GMM.} Our goal is to compare the statistical performance and time complexity of BM, NMF, the SDPNAL+ solver~\citep{YangSunToh2015_SDPNAL+} for solving SDP, spectral clustering (SC), and $K$-means++ (KM) under Gaussian mixture models (GMM).
+{\bf Performance for NLR for GMM.} Our goal is to compare the statistical performance and time complexity of NLR, NMF, the SDPNAL+ solver~\citep{YangSunToh2015_SDPNAL+} for solving SDP, spectral clustering (SC), and $K$-means++ (KM) under GMM.
 In our setting, we choose cluster numbers $K=4$ and place the centers of Gaussian distributions at the vertices of a simplex such that $\Theta_{\min}^2 = \gamma \,\overline{\Theta}^2$ with $\gamma=0.64$, where $\overline{\Theta}$ is the sharp threshold defined in Equation \eqref{eqn:sharp_threshold}.
-The sample size ranges from $n=400$ to $n=57,600$, the dimension is $p=20$, and we set the rank of the BM relaxation to be $r=2K$.
+The sample size ranges from $n=400$ to $n=57,600$, the dimension is $p=20$, and we set the rank parameter of the NLR to be $r=2K$.
 The results are summarized in the first two plots of Figure~\ref{fig:log_scale}, with each case repeated $50$ times.
-From the first plot, we observe that the mis-clustering error of SDP and BM coincides; the error remains stable and decreases as the sample size $n$ increases.
-However, NMF, KM, and SC exhibit large variance and are far from achieving exact recovery.
-The second plot indicates that SDP and SC have super-linear time complexity, while the log-scale curves of our BM approach, KM, and NMF are nearly parallel, indicating that they all achieve linear time complexity.
-In particular, SDP becomes time-consuming when $n$ is larger than $2000$; when $n=40,000$, the space complexity issue makes SC infeasible.
+From the first plot, we observe that the mis-clustering error of SDP and NLR coincides; the error remains stable and decreases as the sample size $n$ increases.
+However, NMF, KM, and SC exhibit large variances and are far from achieving exact recovery.
+The second plot indicates that SDP has super-linear time complexity, while the log-scale curves of our NLR approach, KM, and NMF are nearly parallel, indicating that they all achieve linear time complexity.
+In particular, SDP becomes time-consuming when $n$ is larger than $2,000$.
+Further comparisons of statistical performance and time complexity with increasing dimension $p$ or varying numbers of clusters $K$ can be found in Appendix~\ref{app:add_exp}.